giellalt/keyboard-urj-Cyrl/doc/alphabets-per-diacritic.md

 * LETTER GHE WITH STROKE
 * LETTER STRAIGHT U WITH STROKE
 * LETTER KA WITH VERTICAL STROKE
-* LETTER CHE WITH VERTICAL STROK
+* LETTER CHE WITH VERTICAL STROKE

 ### Breve
 * LETTER A WITH BREVE